 D. Use by Student Organizations

 The following guidelines apply to student organizations that are officially recognized by Bridgewater College.
-All use of the College’s trademarks by officially recognized student organizations must comply with this policy and the Bridgewater College Graphic Identity Guide.
+All use of the College’s trademarks by officially recognized student organizations must comply with this policy and the Bridgewater College Graphic Identity Manual.

 1. Use in Name of Student Organization